topling/topling-dcompact/README-en_US.md

 Note: For the same hoster instance, the path of the db data on the hoster and the path of accessing the db data of the hoster on the worker are generally different.
 Because it is difficult to agree on the mount path between the two, the environment variable NFS_MOUNT_ROOT on the worker and the json variables `hoster_root` and `instance_name` on the hoster work together to complete the mapping relationship of this path.

-## 3. Serverless Distributed Compact
+## 3. Serverless Distributed Compaction

-Distributed Compact can be deployed in an auto-scaling group (an auto-scaling cluster) and hung behind a reverse proxy that exposes the HTTP service to the outside, so that the HTTP service is essentially a serverless service.
+Distributed Compaction can be deployed in an auto-scaling group (an auto-scaling cluster) and hung behind a reverse proxy that exposes the HTTP service to the outside, so that the HTTP service is essentially a serverless service.

-On the public cloud, the distributed compact of [MyTopling](https://topling.cn/products/mytopling) and [Todis](https://topling.cn/products/todis-enterprise) is realized through such serverless services.
+On the public cloud, the Distributed Compaction of [MyTopling](https://topling.cn/products/mytopling) and [Todis](https://topling.cn/products/todis-enterprise) is realized through such serverless services.

 In this configuration, the automatic mount capability of dcompact\_worker needs to be used.
 The instance\_name, nfs\_mnt\_src, and nfs\_mnt\_opt of DB are used to realize this requirement.
 DB sends the compact request containing these information to the reverse proxy through HTTP request, and the reverse proxy then uses the weight Wait for the proxy strategy to select a back-end dcompact\_worker node, and forward the request. dcompact\_worker mounts the corresponding NFS as needed, and then executes the compact task: reading input from NFS, and writing output back to NFS.